sagarmemane135/remotex/docs/PUBLISHING.md

-# 📦 Publishing OmniHost to PyPI
+# 📦 Publishing RemoteX to PyPI

-This guide covers publishing OmniHost to PyPI using both traditional methods and modern Trusted Publishing (recommended).
+This guide covers publishing RemoteX to PyPI using both traditional methods and modern Trusted Publishing (recommended).

 ## Quick Start